apache/flink/docs/dev/table/connect.zh.md

 MIME Type for Comma-Separated Values (CSV) Files") proposed by the Internet Engineering Task Force (IETF).

 The format allows to read and write CSV data that corresponds to a given format schema.
-The format schema can be defined either as a Flink type or derived from the desired table schema.
+The format schema can be derived from the desired table schema or defined as a Flink type.
 Since Flink 1.10, the format will derive format schema from table schema by default.
 Therefore, it is no longer necessary to explicitly declare the format schema.

-If the format schema is equal to the table schema, the schema can also be automatically derived.
-This allows for defining schema information only once.
-The names, types, and fields' order of the format are determined by the table's schema.
+When deriving schema from table schema, the names, types, and fields' order of the format are determined by the table's schema.
 Time attributes are ignored if their origin is not a field.
 A `from` definition in the table schema is interpreted as a field renaming in the format.